47 Years Ago: Johnny Cash Earns No. 1 Hit With ‘A Boy Named Sue’

-According to Silverstein’s nephew, Mitch Meyers, it was the Man in Black’s wife, June Carter Cash, who deserves the credit for the singer recording what became one of his career tunes.
+According to Silverstein’s nephew, Mitch Meyers, it is the Man in Black’s wife, June Carter Cash, who deserves the credit for the singer recording what became one of his career-defining tunes.

 “In those days in Nashville, and for all the people that would visit, the most fun that anyone really could have would be to go over to someone’s house and play music,” Myers recalls.
 “And they would do what one would call a ‘guitar pull,’ where you grabbed a guitar, and you played one of your new songs, then someone else next to you would grab it and do the same, and there were people like Johnny Cash or Joni Mitchell, people of that caliber, in the room.
 Shel sang his song “Boy Named Sue,” and Johnny’s wife, June Carter, thought it was a great song for Johnny Cash to perform.”

 “A Boy Named Sue” became Cash’s biggest hit on the pop charts as well, landing at No. 2 on the Billboard 100 chart.
 It stayed at the No. 1 spot on the country charts for five straight weeks.